reydotcom/Candidate_API_Test_Solution/README.md

     DB_USER=...
     DB_PASS=...

-    5.Run the `starter.py` file with the command `python3 starter.py` and wait for it to finish creating the database.
+    5.Run the `starter.py` file with the command `python3 starter.py` and wait for it to finish creating tables in the database.

     6.Finally, you need to run the `app.py` file.
     6.1.
 Start by running the command `export FLASK_APP=app`.